Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 ## Score function

-To define our score function, we will choose $$c$$ to be 0, and $$P$$ to be a diagonal matrix, with $$1$$ on the diagonal for values that correspond to an actuated torque, and $$\epsilon$$ for unactuated torques and contact forces.
+To define our score function, we will choose $$c$$ to be 0, and $$P$$ to be a diagonal matrix, with $$1$$ on the diagonal for values that correspond to an actuated torque, and $$\epsilon$$ for contact forces.

 If you think about it, with this $$P$$, the resulting score will be the sum of the (squared) torques, plus the sum of the (squared) forces times $$\epsilon$$.
 This means that the main priority is to find the solution